THE MUDDLE FAMILIES

 When she was 32 years old Mary married 26-year-old farm labourer Stephen William Bassett Simmonds at St Thomas à Becket Church in Framfield on 29 November 1879.
 Stephen was the son of labourer William Bassett Simmonds and his wife Louisa; he had been born at Rotherfield in Sussex on 23 January 1853, and baptised at St Denys Church in Rotherfield on 6 March 1853.
 Stephen was the brother of the Kate Bassett who was to marry Mary's brother David in 1896; this family used the names Bassett Simmonds, Simmonds and Bassett in a fairly arbitrary manner.

-Stephen and Mary lived at Waldron in Sussex where they had three children born between 1880 and 1884.
+Stephen and Mary lived at Waldron in Sussex where they had three children born in 1880, 1882 and 1884.
 In the census of 3 April 1881 they were living at 2 Firgrove Cottage in Waldron with their then one child, and Stephen was working as a farm labourer.
 Then in the census of 5 April 1891 they were living near Selwins in Waldron with their three children, and Stephen was continuing to work as a farm labourer.
 In the census of 31 March 1901 they were living at Duffalls in Waldron with two of their children, and Stephen was still working as a farm labourer.
+Then in the census of 2 April 1911 they were still living at Duffalls in Waldron but now with only their youngest son still living with them; Stephen was still a farm labourer.

 Stephen and Mary’s eldest child was Susanna Mary Simmonds who was born at Waldron in Sussex, and baptised at All Saints’ Church in Waldron on 19 December 1880.
 In the census of 3 April 1881 Susanna, at the age of 4 months, was living with her parents at 2 Firgrove Cottage in Waldron.
 Then in the census of 5 April 1891 Susanna, now aged 10, was living with her parents near Selwins in Waldron, and she was going to school.
 In the census of 31 March 1901 Susanna, at the age of 20, was living with her parents at Duffalls in Waldron, and working as a dressmaker at home on her own account.